domenukk/35c3bots/CHALLENGES.md

 [this](https://paperbots.io/project.html?id=URJgCh), [this](https://paperbots.io/project.html?id=kpyyrl)
 and [that](https://paperbots.io/project.html?id=F53thj).

-Since we already know Java, though, we ported the server (Server.java and Paperbots.java) to python (WIP) and even add awesome functionality.
+Since we already know Java, though, we ported the server (Server.java and Paperbots.java) to Python (WIP) and constantly add awesome functionality.
-Get the new open sourced server at `/pyserver/server.py`.
+Get the new open-sourced server at `/pyserver/server.py`.

 Anything unrelated to the new server is left unchanged from commit `dd059961cbc2b551f81afce6a6177fcf61133292` at badlogics [paperbot github](https://github.com/badlogic/paperbots) (mirrored up to this commit [here](https://github.com/domenukk/paperbots/)).

 We even added new features to this better server, like server-side Wee evaluation!

-To make server-side Wee the language of the future, we've added some awesome runtime functions.
+To make server-side Wee the language of the future, we already implemented awesome runtime functions.
-To make sure our VM is 100% safe and secure, there are also a few assertion functions in server-side Wee that you don't have to be concerned about.
+To make sure our VM is 100% safe and secure, there are also assertion functions in server-side Wee that you don't have to be concerned about.

 ## Conversion Error
 [MISC] Easy to Medium

-With `assert_string(str: string)`, we added a function making sure our VM properly handles conversions.
+With `assert_string(str: string)`, we assert that our VM properly handles conversions.
-So far we never triggered the assertion.
+So far we never triggered the assertion and are certain it's impossible.

 ## DB Secret
 [WEB] Medium

-To make some secure actions possible in the future, we created a specific DB_SECRET, only known to us.
+To enable secure microservices (or whatever, we don't know yet) over Wee in the future, we created a specific DB_SECRET, only known to us.
+This token is super important and extremely secret, hence the name.
 The only way an attacker could get hold of it is to serve good booze to the admins.
 Pretty sure it's otherwise well protected on our secure server.